stevehook/dekho/README.md

 various buildpacks).
 To keep the `master` branch clean builds are done in a `build` branch and pushed from there with a modified `.gitignore` to include the files built in `server/public`.

+##TODO

+ - [ ] redirect to login form when the user tries to access an authenticated route
+ - [ ] style the login page properly
+ - [ ] add a login/logout menu bar
+ - [ ] home controller should pull collection of decks from the server
+ - [ ] switch to 'as controller' style